top of page

 )

-For each expression in windowExpression we do the following,
+For each provided expression we do the following,

-If the expression is of type WindowExpression, we insert its details into a map named framedFunctions, which is of type,
+• If the expression is of type WindowExpression, like rank() expression above, we insert its details into a map named framedFunctions, which has the following type,

 mutable.Map.empty[FrameKey, (ExpressionBuffer, ExpressionBuffer)]

-For our rank function example code, we will hit the AggregateWindowFunction case.
-This is because the Rank inherits from AggregateWindowFunction and the map after insertion will look like so (please take a moment to understand the mapping),
+• For rank function, it will hit AggregateWindowFunction case, because Rank inherits from AggregateWindowFunction.
+The map after insertion will look like so (please take a moment to understand this representation),

 Map(